Panasonic L10 vs LX100

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

-While the two cameras under review share the same sensor size, the LX100 offers a higher resolution of 12.7 megapixels, compared with 10 MP of the L10.
-This megapixels advantage translates into a 13 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.21μm versus 4.74μm for the L10).
-However, it should be noted that the LX100 is much more recent (by 7 years) than the L10, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 offers a higher resolution of 12.7 megapixels, compared with 10 MP of the L10.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.82μm versus 4.74μm for the L10).
+However, it should be noted that the LX100 is much more recent (by 7 years) than the L10, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

 The Panasonic Lumix DMC- L10 has a native sensitivity range from ISO 100 to ISO 1600.
 The corresponding ISO settings for the Panasonic Lumix DMC-LX100 are ISO 200 to ISO 25600, with the possibility to increase the ISO range to 100-25600.